SandunLB/Freepik_Automate_Extension/README.md

 - 💾 Downloads the images to your local system
 - 📊 NEW: Downloads image metadata as CSV file
 - 🧩 Easy to use interface integrated with the Freepik website
-- ⚛️ Built using React for a sleek extension interface
+- 🔧 Built using vanilla JavaScript for optimal performance

 ## 🛠️ Installation